Discover Natural Pest Control for Gardens Using Predators

 Insect Control Using Bats

 If you've ever wondered why insects breed in the numbers they do, it is because many don't survive.
 When the birds go to roost, it's time for the bats.
 Bats gorge themselves nightly so they are an excellent animal to have around.
 Contrary to many reports on the internet, bats do consume mosquitoes but the estimate of 1,000 mosquitoes in an hour is wrong.
 If mosquitoes were the only insects available, then perhaps but bats eat a variety of small insects.
-If you have bats already they are exciting to watch as they twist and turn in mid flight to catch their prey.
+If you have bats already they are exciting to watch as they twist and turn in mid-flight to catch their prey.

 How to Encourage Owls to Nest in Your Area

 Here on our farm, we have a few different species of owls and boy can they eat insects.
 Like the bats, these nighttime visitors are hard at work when you are curled up in bed.
 They tirelessly munch their way through beetles and other insects.
 I think of them as the night time security guards over the garden.
-We often find pellets during the day which the owls have coughed up.
+We often find pellets during the day that the owls have coughed up.
 These are full of insect casings and parts they couldn't digest.
 Owls will also take lizards, mice, and other small prey.

 To encourage owls into your garden you can place nesting boxes up and if owls are in your area, they will likely get used.